a2stuff/a2d/src/toolkits/BTK.md

 If the `window_id` is non-zero, the control's window GrafPort is selected before any drawing is performed.
 When processing update events, use `Update` instead.

+By default, the label is centered.
+If `DeskTopSettings::kOptionsShowShortcuts` is enabled and a shortcut is provided then the label is left-aligned and the shortcut is right-aligned.

+> RTL: If a shortcut is drawn, the label is right-aligned and the shortcut is left-aligned.

 ### Update ($01)
 Draw the button, including frame and label, considering the disable state.